 Visit the Resources section of this website for information from the New York State Department of Health on guidance for close and proximate contacts.

-If you have a medical emergency and need to call 911, notify the operator that you have or think you might have, COVID-19.
-If possible, put on a facemask before medical help arrives.
+If this is a medical emergency notify the dispatcher that you have COVID-19 or symptoms suggestive of COVID-19.
+Put on your facemask before emergency medical services arrive: